phone widget

 Teen Driver Challenge Course

 The Teen Driver Challenge is not a supplemental or advanced driving course.
-It is a defensive driving program that covers various topics including: Vehicle Dynamics, Human Factors, Responsibility and Liability, Effects of Drugs and Alcohol, Night Driving and Aggressive Driving.
-TDC students are required to have a Florida Learner’s Permit or a valid Florida Operator’s License and have use of an automobile they usually operate during the driving exercises.
+It is a defensive driving program that covers various topics, including Vehicle Dynamics, Human Factors, Responsibility, and Liability, Effects of Drugs and Alcohol, Night Driving, and Aggressive Driving.
+TDC students are required to have a Florida Learner’s Permit or a valid Florida Operator’s License and have the use of an automobile they usually operate during the driving exercises.

 Contact Deputy Rob Russell at (904)625-8122 for more information and/or to obtain an application.